Despite recent controversy, the king of Beaujolais, Georges Duboeuf, has grand plans to further expand his wine empire, writes Anthony Rose.

-The irony of Georges Duboeuf’s quote, ‘I was very lucky.
+The irony of the quote from George Duboeuf, ‘I was very lucky.
 I just met the right people at the right time,’ given in Wine Business Monthly in 2003, won’t be lost on the producer, who has every reason to regret his implied vote of confidence expressed in Sylvain Dory.

 Dory is the winemaker who dropped Duboeuf in the merde last year by blending barrels of quality Beaujolais with cheaper stuff to disguise a poor 2004 vintage.
 Dory admitted the error, resigned, and was handed a three-month suspended sentence and €3,000 fine.
 For the apparently not so infallible ‘Pape du Beaujolais’, the verdict was a self esteem-puncturing €30,000 fine and the sort of negative press he could have done without.

 Looking younger than his 73 years, with the familiar lithe figure and bouffant mop of grey hair, Georges Duboeuf is still smarting.
 The French press gorged on ‘l’affaire Duboeuf’ but he makes no excuses.
 ‘Cross-blending is all very well, but it’s illegal in France,’ he says.
 So how did he get into such a mess?
 He still seems bemused, having appointed Dory to run the new winery as an experienced and trusted winemaker who knew the suppliers.
 ‘I’d been buying wine from him for many years.
 I knew what he could do and I trusted him with the responsibility.’